MeenakshiKanwar18/ipl-data-analysis-sql/README.md

 - Provide data-driven recommendations for franchise auction strategy
 - Analyze venue patterns and their effect on team selection

----

-## 📊 Business Questions, Queries and Insights
+## 📊 Business Questions and Insights

 ### 🔵 Section 1 — Season and Match Analysis